waynodiablo/Oystercard/intro_to_the_web/walkthroughs/getting_test_infrastructure_set_up.md

     └── config.ru
 ```

-We'll write a very simple test that checks that we can visit the homepage and verify that it has some content.
+We write a very simple test that checks that we can visit the homepage and verify that it has some content.

 ```ruby
 # in spec/features/testing_infrastructure_spec.rb